Personal assistants often act as the manager's first point of contact.

 - managing databases and filing systems

 - implementing and maintaining procedures/administrative systems

 - liaising with staff, suppliers and clients

-- Good interpersonal skills
+- Good oral and written communication skills

 - Organisational skills and the ability to multitask

 - Communication skills